 You are here

-Explore our comprehensive list of news articles and commentary published in 2014.
+Explore our list of news articles about CEPAR researchers and activities published in 2023.

 In 2022, the CEPAR Annual Workshop was held over two days on 16-17 November in Sydney, with over 70 CEPAR researchers, students and professional staff participating.

 One of the continuing challenges of the stewardship of an ARC Centre of Excellence such as CEPAR is keeping everyone connected and, in a multidisciplinary centre like ours, providing opportunities for cross-disciplinary interactions is an important component of this.

 The call for papers submission deadline has been extended to 30 January 2023.